HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

 ![DBSCAN_Comparison](/img/DBSCAN_Figure_4.png){: .center-block :}

 As we can see, DBSCAN does a much better job of clustering many of the patterns.

-Lastly, an important consideration that hasn't been explicitly mentioned are outliers or noise data.
-In contrast to the K-Means algorithm, the DBSCAN algorithm does NOT try to assign every data point a cluster.
-This means that noisy data or data with outliers can be easily handled by DBSCAN.

-&nbsp;
+Not only did it correctly label the clusters separated by curved bounaries, but it also marked outliers as noise.

 ### Basic Python Implementation